Crusty Eyes in the Morning? What’s Going On and How to Fix It?

 1. Dry Eyes

 This one’s super common.
 Your eyes need tears to stay smooth.
 When tears dry too fast, your eyes make thicker stuff to keep them wet.
-While you sleep, that thicker mucus dries up and turns into crust.
+While you sleep, that thicker mucus dries up and turns into a crust.

 Sleeping with a fan on, using heaters, or staring at screens for too long can make it worse.